What structure do workshops/courses follow?

 Can I take part if I write poetry?

 You’re very welcome.
-Everything you learn on the Ignite course is transferable to poetry but there is a dedicated poetry course which you might fancy more, and you can always contact the course leader via the contact page
+Everything you learn on the Ignite course is transferable to poetry but there is a dedicated poetry course too.
+You can always contact the course leader via the contact page

 Will I have to share my writing?